EarthyScience/SINDBAD/docs/src/pages/settings/experiment.md

+## SINDBAD Configuration

+The SINDBAD model structure and simulations are defined by a set of **configuration files written in the .json format**.

+All the configuration files for a given experiment are recommended to be saved inside a separate directory within the **settings_*** directory of the SINDBAD experiments folder.
+An example of a set of configuration files are included in ```examples``` directory.
+While developing, it is recommended to change the names of the configuration files, so that the they can be easily associated with the respective experiment, and to keep the experiment setup traceable and reproducible.

 ## experiment

 The experiment.json is the main settings file for SINDBAD experiment.

 It is divided into the following main sections

 ### basics
 The basics section defines the settings for an experiment as well as the basic information for experiment